By James Eliot, Markets & Finance Editor

 Over 70% of fintech start-ups report accelerated user acquisition as a direct result of simplified onboarding processes using APIs.
 This statistic reveals a seismic shift in how financial services are delivered, positioning APIs not merely as technical tools but as catalysts for broader accessibility and improved operational efficiency.

 Legacy financial institutions find themselves at a crossroads.
 While many are mired in discussions about potential risks surrounding API security, they overlook the true opportunity: APIs are democratizing access to financial services in ways that traditional banking never could.
-Companies like Plaid and Chime embody this transformation.
+Companies like Plaid and Chime embody this transformation, as noted in our exploration of 5 Surprising Lessons from Google’s Evolution of IDEs Over 20 Years.

 What Are APIs?

 APIs, or Application Programming Interfaces, enable different software systems to communicate with each other.
 In the fintech sector, APIs allow for secure and rapid integration of financial services across platforms.
-This streamlined connection simplifies user experiences, significantly shortening onboarding times—a crucial factor for attracting millennials and Gen Z customers who prize efficiency.
+This streamlined connection simplifies user experiences, significantly shortening onboarding times—a crucial factor for attracting millennials and Gen Z customers who prize efficiency, similar to insights found in 5 Reasons Linux Gaming Outpaces Windows as APIs Merge with Kernel.

 Consider APIs as the universal remotes of financial technology: they link various services (think payment processing, credit scoring, or investment platforms) so that users can navigate their financial lives without having to juggle multiple accounts and interfaces.